wbcmedia/wbcmedia.github.io/draft.md

 **_Cicely_** : Oh... no!

 - They stare at each other in shock
-- [x] Make Eastenders bit quieter - its too loud relative to Upstairs Downstairs ✅ 2026-03-05
-- [ ] Check if this is better...

 - Simon holds curtain open for Ghosts (Jane first)
 - Ghosts leave through curtains